-During his tenure, he has created an Integrated Delivery System that provides care at more than 20 community health centers, four hospitals, four clinics in Discount Drug Mart stores, four MetroExpressCare locations and nine pharmacies.
+Under his leadership, MetroHealth has grown to more than 20 community health centers, four hospitals, five MetroExpressCare locations and 10 pharmacies.
 Those are in addition to MetroHealth’s main-campus medical center, which is home to the area’s most experienced Level I Adult Trauma Center, Ohio's only Ebola Treatment Center and the only adult and pediatric trauma and burn center in the state.

 Dr. Boutros’ collaborative spirit has led to dozens of partnerships, including working with the Cleveland public schools to open what is believed to be the only high school inside a hospital.
 Its first class of seniors graduated in June 2019.
 Every senior – that year and the next – was accepted into college or other post-secondary school.

-An internist with a 28-year record of successful hospital leadership at academic medical centers, community hospitals and specialty hospitals, Dr. Boutros cultivates personal relationships throughout the hospital system and the community along with an atmosphere of personal excellence for everyone he works with.
+An internist with a 30-year record of successful hospital leadership at academic medical centers, community hospitals and specialty hospitals, Dr. Boutros cultivates personal relationships throughout the health system and the community along with an atmosphere of personal excellence for everyone he works with.

 He is a graduate of St. John’s University, SUNY Downstate Medical Center and Harvard Business School’s Advanced Management Program.
-He has received an honorary Doctor of Medicine degree from Northeast Ohio Medical University and an honorary Doctor of Humane Letters from Baldwin Wallace University.
+He received an honorary Doctor of Medicine degree from Northeast Ohio Medical University and an honorary Doctor of Humane Letters from Baldwin Wallace University.

 His community service includes serving on the boards of: